 Long term we even hope to forego real experiments and replace them with virtual ones only.

 CAMs are electronic modules with a “smartcard” form factor, these devices can be embedded in most modern TVs to allow access to subscription channels.

 Unlike set-top boxes, one cannot capture the video signal outputted by a CAM.
 Currently, to test these devices an operator has to watch the TV while running test programs to make sure the image corresponds to the signal: video, black screen, menus, error pop-ups, etc.

 We developed a program that analyzes the images from a recording of the screen, classifies them and extracts text from it to compare it to the expected behavior.
 One of the strengths of this program is being robust to different lighting conditions, allowing its use in multiple test settings.

-In the VirtualLab project we showed how virtual experiments are used to predict the outcome of real ones.
+In the MORIA project we showed how virtual experiments are used to predict the outcome of real ones.

-To build this virtual lab, our algorithms need a dataset of past experiments and their outcomes.
+To build these virtual experiments, our algorithms need a dataset of past experiments and their outcomes.
 The more complex the experiments are, the more data tends to be needed.
 One way to deal with insufficient data is to look for these experimental results in the scientific literature, to this end we developed the ScientificReaderDigest project.

 This project hinges on three tasks:

 - Finding publications that contain relevant experimental results.

 - Extract the relevant parts from these publications.